pattytonyoneill/archeology-company/README.md

 ## Further Testing
   -The Website was tested on Google Chrome, Firefox, and Brave browsers.
-  -The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+  -The website was viewed on a variety of devices such as Desktop, Laptop, and Samsung Galaxy 7.
   -A large amount of testing was done to ensure that all pages were linking correctly.
   -Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+I aso had my client test the website to see if it was what they wanted.

 ## Known Bugs
 - _Wireframe doesn't load in firefox._